-If you think Mum or Dad would benefit from having a professional carer to help them out, but you’re anxious about how to start talking about care with them, then we can help.
+If you think Mum or Dad would benefit from having a private professional carer to help them out, but you’re anxious about how to start talking about care with them, then we can help.
 Read our advice on how to start and manage challenging conversations about live-in care.

 The thought of needing a carer can be daunting for many people.
 For many, the idea of care brings thoughts of burdening family and signals the loss of their independence.
 This doesn’t have to be the case.
 If you’re discussing the prospect of care with a friend or family member, you should make sure these fears are alleviated by carefully explaining the situation and the solutions you’re hoping to provide.